 - Tracking and localization of Lobsters in a marine reservation.

-- Detection and biomass estimation of coastal sharks.
+- Detection and biomass estimation of pelagic fish and coastal sharks.

 - Active acoustics for detection of sea turtles .